liyunze-coding/coworking-website/src/pages/specs.md

 There are many streaming software options available, but the most popular one is <a href="https://obsproject.com/" target="_blank" class="underline">OBS Studio</a>, although some Apple users may prefer using <a href="https://www.twitch.tv/broadcast/studio/registration" target="_blank" class="underline">Twitch Studio</a>.
 Both are free to use!

+Check out this <a href="https://youtu.be/9idPREZzWpE">YouTube video</a>on how to setup OBS, made by Hammer Dance!

 If you're streaming for mobile, the Twitch mobile app has a built-in streaming feature!

 </details>